India interviews US Mumbai plotter

 Headley, a Pakistani-American, initially denied the charges but changed his plea to avoid the death penalty or extradition to India, Pakistan or Denmark.

-Correspondents say that it is believed to be one of the first times that Indian officials have been granted permission to interrogate a criminal suspect in the US.'No restrictions'
+Correspondents say that it is believed to be one of the first times that Indian officials have been granted permission to interrogate a criminal suspect in the US.

 Indian law enforcement officials were provided direct access to interview Headley "as part of the co-operation and partnership between the United States and India in the fight against international terrorism," the justice department said.